- Open Your Land F/X Project

 You now have a perfectly spaced and sized grid where you can place your details.

 Our Detail Manager is your central location for adding details to your projects, placing them in your drawing sheets, and more.
-For detailed information on the Detail Manager, see our Detail Manager documentation page.
+For detailed information on the Detail Manager, see our Detail Manager documentation.

 Once you're ready to place your details, open the Detail Manager: